valb3r/bpmn-crashcourse/README.md

 #### 1. **Triggering the Process**
 When a BPMN process is in a wait state, you can signal it to continue using the `trigger` or `triggerAsync` or `messageEventReceived` methods.
 There are other trigger types i.e. for signals, but we will not cover that here.
+**Note:** If you are reading Flowable resources first to get i.e. `executionId` and then triggering the process - ensure both operations happen inside single transaction.

 ##### This is how you notify the process that an external event (outside the BPMN process) has occurred:
 ```java